JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 ## String Comparisons

-J1QL supports the use of the following operators for string comparisons:
+J1QL supports the use of the following operators for string comparisons, in addition to `=` and `!=`:

-- `=` : equal to
 - `~=` : contains
 - `^=` : starts with
 - `$=` : ends with